 Photo © Keith Saunders

 Roger Benedict’s career has encompassed work as a conductor, soloist, orchestral player, chamber musician and teacher.
-From 1991 -2000 principal viola in the Philharmonia Orchestra, London, and following that the same position in the Sydney Symphony Orchestra, Roger was for nearly 20 years Artistic Director of the Sydney Symphony’s acclaimed Fellowship Program.
-At the Sydney Conservatorium of Music, where he is an Associate Professor, Roger is Chief Conductor of the Symphony Orchestra and also heads the viola department.
+From 1991 - 2000 principal viola in the Philharmonia Orchestra, London, and following that the same position in the Sydney Symphony Orchestra, Roger was for nearly 20 years Artistic Director of the Sydney Symphony’s internationally acclaimed Fellowship Program.
+At the Sydney Conservatorium of Music, where he is an Associate Professor, Roger is Chief Conductor and also heads the viola department.

 Roger is active as an arranger and editor.
-His publications for Partitura-Verlag include arrangements of music by Schubert, Mozart and Debussy, and a popular viola scale method, Scale Up!
+His publications for Partitura-Verlag include arrangements of music by Schubert, Mozart and Debussy, and two popular technique books for viola - Scale Up! and Shift Work.

 After playing the Walton concerto with the New Zealand Symphony Orchestra in 2017